gmusic-utils/gmusic.js/README.md

 **This is an untested method**

 ### Extras
-`MusicAPI.Extras` is a collection of utility functions for Google Music
+`googleMusic.Extras` is a collection of utility functions for Google Music

 #### `Extras.getSongURL()`
 Retrieve the URL of the current song for sharing